AEW All In Texas lineup: The latest card for the July stadium show - Pro Wrestling Dot Net

 -Toni Storm vs. TBS Champion Mercedes Mone for the AEW Women’s Championship

--AEW International Champion Kenny Omega vs. AEW Continental Champion Kazuchika Okada in a Winner Takes All match
+-AEW International Champion Kenny Omega vs. AEW Continental Champion Kazuchika Okada for the new AEW Unified Championship

-Powell’s POV: WrestleTix lists that the current setup is for 20,488, and that 16,079 tickets had been distributed as of June 3.
-EW pay-per-views cost $49.99 and are available on traditional pay-per-view television, Amazon Prime, and other streaming platforms.
+Powell’s POV: The AEW Unified Championship belt will apparently replace the AEW International Championship and the AEW Continental Championship.
+WrestleTix lists that the venue is currently set up for 20,488, with 17,485 tickets had been distributed as of June 11.
+AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, Amazon Prime, and other streaming platforms.
 The show will also be available via TrillerTV.com internationally.
 The start time is listed as 2CT/3ET.
 I will be covering the show live, and then Jake Barnett and I will co-host a same-night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment